p-i-/vault/README.md

 ## macOS

 This works with `OpenSSL 1.1.1b  26 Feb 2019` installed at `/usr/local/anaconda3/bin/openssl`

+This binary is included in `OpenSSL-1.1.1b_macOS/` -- if you wish to use this binary, you will have to make sure that your shell finds it BEFORE it finds the system `openssh`.
+So examine your `$PATH` and copy it somewhere appropriate.

-It DOESN'T work with the `openssl` that ships with macOS
+This project DOESN'T work with the `openssl` that ships with macOS (which is LibreSSL)